pybind/pybind11/docs/advanced/classes.rst

 requirement is that the first template argument is the type to be declared.

-It is also permitted to inherit multiply from exported C++ classes in Python, as well as inheriting from multiple Python and/or pybind-exported classes.
+It is also permitted to inherit multiply from exported C++ classes in Python, as well as inheriting from multiple Python and/or pybind11-exported classes.

 There is one caveat regarding the implementation of this feature: